Tacos al Carbon – Charcoal Grilled Tacos

 The internal temperature should read 125 degrees F when measured with a meat thermometer for more rare to medium-rare.
 Cook to your preferred temperature.
 See recipe notes for temperatures.
 I use my Thermoworks Thermapen ONE instant read thermometer (affiliate link, my friends!).
 Works GREAT!

 Rest the Steak.
 Cover the steak with foil and rest for 5 minutes to let the juices redistribute.
-Slice the beef against the grain into thin strips.
+Slice the beef against the grain into thin strips, or with the grain for chewier steak tacos.
+I love it!

 Serve the Tacos al Carbon.
 Set pieces of charcoal grilled flank steak onto warmed flour tortillas and top with your favorite toppings.
 Enjoy!